Youngzt998/ziteng.yang.github.io/4-miscellany.md

     - *Sonata No.8 in C Minor, Op.13,  "Pathétique"*, I, II and III
     - *Sonata No.14 in C-Sharp Minor, Op.
 27 No.2, "Moonlight"*, I , II and III
+    - *The Piano Concerto No. 1 in B♭ minor, Op.
+23*, by Tchaikovsky
     - *Symphony No. 9 in E minor, Op.
 95 "From the New World": IV.
 Allegro con fuoco*
+    - *Slavonic March*, by Tchaikovsky
     - *Fantaisie-Impromptu in C-Sharp Minor, Op. posth.
 66*
+    - *La campanella*
     - *Nocturne No.2 in E Flat Major, Op.9, No.2*
     - *Serenade* by *Schubert*
     - *VI.
 Waltz 2 from Jazz Suite No.2*